 Dobra Karma, Świętego Jacka 1: They feed you well in Dobra Karma and they follow the Five Elements Theory of Chinese cooking.
 Tasty and cute place 🙂

-Thali House, Mariacka 4: Great Indian cuisine.
+Thali House, Mariacka 4: Nice Indian cuisine.
 Make sure to book your table, it gets busy!

 Biała Małpa Mexico, 3 Maja 38: Great place with Mexican food.
 And it is connected with a multi-tap.
 What else could you possibly need? 🙂